Gusto/it-cpe-opensource/README.md

 ## Autopromote

-This script promotes munki packages between a set of json-configured catalogs.
-It can be adapted to any munki setup, so long as it has write access to the pkgsinfo folder.
-If you use a version controlled munki, you may want to remove the makecatalogs bits.
+This script promotes Munki packages between a set of json-configured catalogs.
+It can be adapted to any Munki setup, so long as it has write access to the `pkgsinfo` folder.
+If you use a version controlled Munki, you may want to remove the `makecatalogs` bits.

-In addition to the listed requirements.txt, autopromote.py expects munkilib to be install to /usr/local/munki.
+In addition to the listed `requirements.txt`, `autopromote.py` expects `munkilib` to be install to `/usr/local/munki`.